ZaarafA/SketchBASE-client/README.md

 Minor TODOs:
 - Signup Validation: Check that the password fits some length/character requirement, the email isn't already in use.
 Show error messages to user if password is too short.
 - Make Message fetch be based on an array of existing conversations.
+- Inefficiency: Message Fetching and Filtering happens on a Global level

 Syling Needed:
 - Signout button